 Founded in 1964 by Lyndon B. Johnson, the White House Fellowship is one of America’s most prestigious programs for leadership and public service.
 White House Fellowships offer exceptional young professionals first-hand experience working at the highest levels of the federal government in Washington, D.C.
 Selected individuals typically spend one year working as a full-time, paid Fellow to senior White House Staff, Cabinet Secretaries and other top-ranking government officials.

 The purpose of the fellowship is to create a cadre of young leaders who have an understanding – gained first hand – of the challenges that our national government faces.
 Fellows also participate in an education program consisting of roundtable discussions with renowned leaders from the private and public sectors and trips to study U.S. policy in action both domestically and internationally.
-This year, the White House Fellows program application deadline is January 8, 2020.

 We talked to September Hargrove, a 2015-2016 White House Fellow and current Vice President and Head of Detroit Philanthropy at JPMorgan Chase, to learn more about the program and get some application tips.